DDoSolitary/LxRunOffline/README.md

 See the [Wiki](https://github.com/DDoSolitary/LxRunOffline/wiki) to download tar files for different distros, which are used by the `LxRunOffline install` command.

-Run `LxRunOffline` for the command line interface.
+Run `LxRunOffline` for available actions and run `LxRunOffline <action-name>` for available arguments/flags.

 # Build